-- Avoid contact with sick people.

-- Wear a cloth face covering in public.

-- Avoid touching your eyes, nose, or mouth.

-- Wash your hands often with soap and water for at least 20 seconds.
-If soap and water are not readily available, use an alcohol-based hand sanitizer that contains at least 60% alcohol.

-- It is especially important to clean hands after going to the bathroom; before eating; and after coughing, sneezing or blowing your nose.
+- Avoid contact with sick people. - Wear a mask or face covering in public. - Avoid touching your eyes, nose, or mouth with unwashed hands. - Wash your hands often with soap and water for at least 20 seconds.
+If soap and water are not readily available, use an alcohol-based hand sanitizer that contains at least 60% alcohol. - It is especially important to clean hands after going to the bathroom; before eating; and after coughing, sneezing or blowing your nose. - Avoid traveling if you are sick.

-- Avoid close contact with others.

-- Avoid traveling if you are sick.

-People who are at increased risk for serious illness are also advised to avoid nonessential air travel.
+People who are at increased risk for serious illness are also advised to avoid non-essential air travel.